rahel-muhammad/express-react-tailwind/README.md

 -   Open default browser at port 3000 to start developing with react

 Please note if you change 3500 port in server/server.js be sure
-to also update "proxy" in client/package.json
+to also update "proxy" in client/package.json (development)